department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/native-american-direct-loan.md

 You may be able to get a NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, and you meet all of the requirements listed below.

 **All of these must be true:**
-- Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its Trust lands, **and**
+- Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its trust lands, **and**
 -	You have a valid VA home loan Certificate of Eligibility (COE), **and**
 -	You meet our credit standards, **and**
 -	You have proof that you make enough money to cover the mortgage payments and other costs of owning a home, **and**